Updated March 22, 2026 with corrections

 FG-005Secrets Exposed in Logs30Low

 FG-003 dominates the count because nearly every repository pins actions by tag (@v4) instead of by commit SHA.
-That’s a known supply chain risk — it’s how the second Trivy incident on March 19th worked, with the attacker force-pushing 75 trivy-action tags to point at malicious code.
+That’s a known supply chain risk, and it’s how the second Trivy incident on March 19th worked, with the attacker force-pushing 75 trivy-action tags to point at malicious code.
 But the FG-001 findings are the ones that keep me up at night.

 44 Pwn Request Findings: Confirmed, Likely, and Pattern-Only